 - Before school, children will proceed to the playground where the teachers and teaching assistants on duty supervise from 8.30am. - On the Key Stage 1 playground, the whistle should be blown at 8.43am.
 When the whistle is blown, the children are to line up and wait for either a teacher or teaching assistant to lead them into school.
 Children should walk into school in quietly, in single file.
 Teachers and Teaching Assistants must help to ensure that children are quiet and walk into school in single file. - 'Wake and Shake' begins at 8.35am on the KS2 playground.
 When the whistle is blown, children on the Key Stage 2 playground are to silently walk into their lines for 'Wake and Shake'.
 After this, pupils are led in Morning Prayer by the teacher on duty.
 After this, they must wait for their class number to be called.
 When their class number is called, they should walk into school in silence, in single file. - Teachers will greet their classes at their classroom doors and teaching assistants will wait in the corridors to greet the children and monitor behaviour. - At assembly times, children are to proceed from their classroom to the hall silently, in single file, with the teacher leading the line and the Teaching Assistant monitoring the back of the line. - Children should come into the hall in boy/girl lines, with the more challenging children positioned so that they will be sitting close to the teacher or teaching assistant. - Children should be led into the hall and positioned in lines before being told to sit.
 The children must sit silently with legs crossed and arms folded.
 There should be an aisle down the middle of the hall and each class should be sat together on one side of the aisle. - The Class Teacher and Teaching Assistant is responsible for the behaviour of the children in their class during assembly and must intervene should there be any disruptions e.g. talking, whispering, shouting out, fidgeting, inappropriate sitting, kneeling up etc. - Children are encouraged to applaud each others' efforts in assembly, but excessive cheering or shouting must be actively stopped. - At lunchtimes, children will enter and exit the dining hall in an orderly manner.
+They will wait in line to be seated, quietly, in single file.

+At the end of the school day

-They will wait in line to be seated, quietly, in single file. - At the end of the day in Key Stage 1, staff are to lead children from their classroom to infant playground. - One member of staff should be at the front of the line, with another member of staff closely supervising the back of the line. - All children should have their coats on and their things in their book bags.
-Do not allow children to leave the classroom until all letters and books etc are in their bookbags. - Key Stage 1 children must wait in their designated class areas with their class teacher until an adult arrives to collect them from the teacher. - In Key Stage 2, the children are to be led out to the Infant playground by their class teacher, with the Teaching Assistant bringing up the rear of the line.
+- All external gates gates to be manned by a member of school staff. - At the end of the day in Key Stage 1, parents will collect their child/ren from the appropriate external classroom door.
+Two adults will be in each classroom to ensure the safe collection of the correct child to the correct parent. - All children should have their coats on and their things in their book bags.
+Do not allow children to leave the classroom until all letters and books etc are in their bookbags. - In Key Stage 2, the children are to be led out to the Infant playground by their class teacher, with the Teaching Assistant (where possible) bringing up the rear of the line.
 They must indicate to the class teacher when they can see the person who is collecting them.
 Any children who have not been collected by 3.25pm must be taken to wait in the reception area.